What Is Bioavailability? How to Make Sure Your Supplements Actually Work

 Is it the most absorbable form?

 Some supplements come from different natural sources.
 For example, omega 3 supplements usually come from fish oil.
-There are many different types of fish oil, but in one of them — krill oil — the polyunsaturated fats are packaged as phospholipids, which studies show is highly bioavailable.
+There are many different types of fish oil, but in one of them—krill oil—the polyunsaturated fats are packaged as phospholipids, which studies show is highly bioavailable.
+(That’s one of the reasons we love Bulletproof Omega Krill Complex.)

 The bottom line: Vitamins, minerals and supplements come in different forms.
 Do your research, talk to your doctor and choose the most absorbable dose that works for your needs.